What is the ‘Anthropocene’? – current definition and status

 2019

-- Williams, M. et al. (In press).
+- Williams, M. et al. 2019.
 Underground metro systems: a durable geological proxy of rapid urban population growth and energy consumption during the Anthropocene.
 In Craig Benjamin, Esther Quaedakers and David Baker (Eds.)
 Anthropocene: The Routledge Handbook of Big History (Routledge Companions).
 Oxon: Taylor & Francis.

 2018